cfengine/documentation/manuals/design-center-advanced.markdown

 title: Design Center
 categories: [Manuals, Design Center]
 published: true
-alias: manuals-design-center.html
+alias: manuals-design-center-advanced.html
 ---

-## A Breezy Walkthrough
+## Design Center - and advanced walkthrough

 This walkthrough will show how a Design Center sketch can be found, installed, configured, and executed as policy.